 We all know the kind of plants best associated with Christmas.
-From the evergreen pine trees to the mistletoe we had our first kiss under.
-Even in the cold and dark times of the year, we still have a multitude of gorgeous plants to admire and cherish.
+From the evergreen pine trees to the mistletoe where we had our first kiss.
+Even in the cold and dark times of the year, we still have many gorgeous plants to admire and cherish.

 But do you know the history of these plants?
 Why is it that every year we bring a tree into our home (Or out of the attic)?
 Why do we even kiss under the mistletoe?
 What is the point of a wreath on our front door and mantlepiece?

 Look no further.
 We're here to teach you a bit of Christmas trivia.
 It's sure to impress your family members as you wait for the turkey to cool down.